×

 Observability in security

-Observability has become a buzzword in the world of software engineering in recent years.
-Simply put, observability is the ability to understand and troubleshoot complex systems by analyzing their behavior.
-In the realm of security, observability can play a crucial role in identifying and addressing security vulnerabilities.
+Security observability and cloud security observability play a crucial role in identifying and addressing security vulnerabilities.
 In this blog post, we will discuss observability in security and how it can help organizations improve their security posture.

-What is Observability in Security?
+What is observability in security?

 Observability in security refers to the ability to monitor and analyze the behavior of a system or network to detect and respond to security threats.
 It involves collecting and analyzing data from various sources, such as logs, metrics, network and cloud events and additional data sources to gain visibility into the system’s behavior.
 This approach allows security teams to proactively detect and respond to security incidents before they cause significant harm.